 The difference between dividend stocks and growth stocks is based on how you emphasize each asset’s return, and how the company behind each stock plans for long-term growth.

-A dividend stock is one that emphasizes regular dividend payments instead of the asset’s share price.
+A dividend stock emphasizes regular dividend payments instead of the asset’s share price.
 As an investor, you plan to make the majority of your return off of these regular payments.
 Ultimately, when you do sell the stock, it will be a nice bonus if the price has increased and you make some money off the sale.
 However, by then you’ll have made the returns you planned for.

 Dividend stocks are defined by the behavior of the underlying company.
 Here, the company behind the stock generally uses its profits to pay returns to shareholders.
 Again, that doesn’t mean the company exclusively uses its profits to pay shareholders.
 However, it emphasizes dividend payments in its corporate strategy.
+Most companies make these payments every quarter.

-When you choose dividend stocks, this means that you build an investment portfolio focused around dividend-paying assets.
-You should diversify this with some growth assets, but for most of your investments you will seek out stocks with a history of returns in the form of consistent, significant dividend payments.
+When you choose dividend stocks, this means that you build an investment portfolio focused on dividend-paying assets.
+You should diversify this with some growth assets, but for most of your investments, you will seek out stocks with a history of returns in the form of consistent, significant dividend payments.
 You might do this either by choosing individual stocks or by seeking out funds (mutual funds or exchange-traded funds) that invest in dividend-oriented assets.

-Dividend investing means that you will have a more steady cash flow in smaller amounts than with growth investment, since these stocks make regular cash payments over time.
+Dividend investing means that you will have a more steady cash flow in smaller amounts than with growth investment since these stocks make regular cash payments over time.
 If you pursue this strategy, you should also decide how you will manage the cash generated by dividend investments.
-Many investors roll their dividend payments back into their portfolio, either using the money to buy more of the same assets (allowing their investment to compound on itself) or they buy different dividend-paying stocks (allowing their portfolio to self-diversify).

 What Are Growth Stocks?

 A growth stock is one in which you emphasize growth in the stock’s share price over any other considerations.
-As an investor, you plan to make most of your money by selling the stock in the future.
+As an investor, you plan to make the most of your money by selling the stock in the future.
 This form of profit is known as “capital gains.”
 It’s a nice bonus if your stock also pays some dividends along the way, but most of your returns will come from the growth in the stock’s price.

 With a growth stock, the underlying company generally chooses to reinvest any profits in the business itself.
 By doing this it leaves relatively little money left over for investors, so dividends tend to be minimal.
 However, this reinvestment does tend to grow the value of the business over time.
 This, in turn, increases the value of the company’s stock.